ahmedkaludi/easy-table-of-contents/README.txt

 == Changelog ==

+= 2.0.14 01/26/2021 =
+* TWEAK: Refactor debug log as a Singleton.
+* TWEAK: Add additional logging to aid in debugging.
+* BUG: Correct logic for PHP where empty string no longer evaluates as integer `0`.

 = 2.0.13 01/25/2021 =
 * TWEAK: Restrict debug logging to when `WP_DEBUG` is enabled *and* current user capability of `manage_options`.
 * TWEAK: Add logging to aid in support.